 The war continued.
 Terrified that the Nazis would take Katerina and kill her, her father found a non-Jewish Ukrainian boy and begged her to marry him as her only chance to survive.
 Katerina did not want to marry this boy but she listened to her father and did what he asked.
 After she was married they could see what was going on in the street from the window – the shooting continued.
 In the evenings they found bodies in the street.
 Sometimes Katerina found her relatives or friends.

 The Nazis did not take Katerina, but instead sent her back to the fields and forced her to do backbreaking labor.
 Meanwhile, Katerina became pregnant and had a baby boy.
 Just a few hours after giving birth, separated from her son, Katerina went back to the fields to work.

 “I was crying for my son,” Katerina remembers.
 “They would just feed him water with sugar twice a day.”

 In 1945, American soldiers again saved Katerina and her son from hunger, as the war came to an end.
 Just as they saved her life on the bridge, Americans brought Katerina a blanket, clothing, and milk for her son.

-And today, Americans again keep Katerina alive, sending her healthy food to eat through The Fellowship.
-This knowledge overwhelms her with emotion, that the food boxes and items like warm gloves come from American Christians.
+And today, even as war again rages across Ukraine, loving friends from America have kept Katerina alive, through The Fellowship.
+This overwhelms her with emotion, that the food boxes and items like warm gloves come from American Christians.